-Work Equipment in Healthcare
+Work Equipment in Health and Social Care

 Work equipment is defined as any machinery, appliance, apparatus, tool or installation for use at work.
 The scope of work equipment is therefore extremely wide.